shshdxk/XifanPet/README.md

 # plugins
 XifanPet.exe load the plugins in ./plugins/\*\/*.dll
-the plugin implements the interface of Iplugin.IPetPlug
+the plugin implements the interface of Iplugin.PetPlug

 # pets
 XifanPet.exe load the pet in ./pet/\*\/*.dll